-The Corporation's authorized share capital consists of (i) an unlimited number of preferred shares issuable in series (the "Preferred Shares"), of which 12,000,000 have been designated as the Series 2 Preferred Shares, 12,000,000 have been designated as the Series 3 Preferred Shares and 9,400,000 have been designated as the Series 4 Preferred Shares, (ii) 143,680,000 Class A shares, and 143,680,000 Class B subordinate voting shares, all without par value.
+The Corporation's authorized share capital consists of (i) an unlimited number of preferred shares issuable in series (the "Preferred Shares"), of which 12,000,000 have been designated as the Series 2 Preferred Shares, 12,000,000 have been designated as the Series 4 Preferred Shares, (ii) 143,680,000 Class A shares, and 143,680,000 Class B subordinate voting shares, all without par value.
 The Class B subordinate voting shares are restricted securities (within the meaning of the relevant Canadian regulations respecting securities) in that they do not carry equal voting rights as compared with the Class A shares.
 Each Class A share is convertible, at any time, at the option of the holder, into one Class B subordinate voting share.
-Each Class B subordinate voting share will become convertible into one Class A share in the event that the "Majority Holder" (as defined in the Corporation's restated articles of incorporation), namely the Bombardier family, accepts a purchase offer for Class A shares or in the event that the Majority Holder ceases to hold more than 50% of the issued and outstanding Class A shares.
+Each Class B subordinate voting share will become convertible into one Class A share in the event that the "Majority Holder" (as defined in the Corporation's Restated Articles of Incorporation), namely the Bombardier family, accepts a purchase "Offer" (as defined, and subject to the conditions stipulated, in the Corporation's Restated Articles of Incorporation) for Class A shares or in the event that the Majority Holder ceases to hold more than 50% of the issued and outstanding Class A shares.